 Megaworld Corporation can also offer in-house financing to our clients.

 6. What is the typical maintenance fee for the apartment?

 As of to date, our existing and operation residential properties have a maintenance fee (association dues) of Php 68 / sq. m. / month + 12% VAT.
 Hence it’s about Php 76.16 / sq. m. / month.
 For a 90 sq. m. unit (968.40 sq. ft.), maintenance fee is about Php 6,854.40 per month.

 7. Does your company provide Management services to manage the apartment (finding tenants, minor repairs etc) and how much does is the commission?

-Aside from that, there are many brokerage firms and freelance brokers who are very aggressive in marketing Megaworld units.
-They can help you lease out or sell your units in no time.
-The standard commission for rental is one (1) month commission for every one (1) year contract, or 10% of monthly rental if short term or transients.
-If you’re looking to sell your residential properties, broker fees are usually 3% – 5% commission depending on your agreements and Capital Gains Tax is 6% of the selling price.
+Yes, we can help you lease out or sell your units in no time.
+The standard commission for rental is one (1) month commission for every one (1) year contract, or 20% of monthly rental if short term or transients.
+If you’re looking to sell your residential properties, broker fees are usually 3% – 5% commission depending on the final agreement.